Vitor-D-Anjos/offensive-security-portfolio/security-assessments/active-directory-assessments/enterprise-ad-compromise/evidence/README.md

 📂 **Evidence Collection Approach**

 *This documentation demonstrates professional evidence collection practices.
-While real client data cannot be shown, these examples illustrate the comprehensive technical documentation standards used in enterprise penetration testing.*
+While original data cannot be shown, these examples illustrate the comprehensive technical documentation standards used in enterprise penetration testing.*

 Professional documentation includes:
 - Complete command-line evidence with full syntax and output